Unlimited Holiday - Three Years Later

 Again, we didn’t see too much of it but we want to make sure we’re doing what we can to avoid these situations before they become a problem.
 Hence we now ask the team to take at least some holiday each quarter to ensure they’re not doing long stints.

 That’s it, nothing too major, but as mentioned earlier, very important to make sure that the policy works long-term and is fair on everyone.

 Next, I want to share a little on the most common reactions and questions that we’ve had since we announced the policy.

 Won’t people abuse the policy?

-A few reactions to this policy is centred around trust and how it can’t possibly work because people would take the piss.
+A few reactions to this policy is centred around trust, which is a big part of our culture and one of our valued behaviours, and how it can’t possibly work because people would take the piss.